GeorgeWeb/syclref/_api-docs/apis.h/cl%253A%253Asycl%253A%253Ahandler/functions/parallel_for/index.md

-   **Returns:**
+   **Returns:** nameTThe name of the kernel being enqueued functorTThis is the type of the kernel.
+It will be automatically deduced by the compiler dimensionsNumber of dimensions of the kernel ndRangeDimensions of the global and local work groups functorThe kernel being enqueued

 ---

-9. Parallel_for will enqueue the precompiled kernel syclKernel to be executed a number of instances working in parallel over the number of global work items specified by . range
+9. Parallel_for will enqueue the precompiled kernel syclKernel to be executed a number of instances working in parallel over the number of global work items specified by range.

    **Parameters:**